abonello/project-1/README.md

 ## INTRODUCTION
 * [Back to top](#milestone-project-1---my-website-as-a-musician)

 I have had a personal website for over 15 years.
 Initially it was very simple, single page, hand coded html with very little styling.
 It was hosted on various free services.
 Then I improved the styling and content leading to getting my own hosting.
-Following that I used joomla for my site for a number of years.
+Following that, I used joomla for my site for a number of years.
 Now I built the current single-page site.
 ____

 ## UXD